OptimalLockdown/Covid19inEngland/docsource/Prediction.rst

 Number of infected
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Prediction of the cumulative total number of infected people who are diagnosed (most of them needing hospitalisation), and the daily number of new diagnoses.
+Prediction of the cumulative total number of infected people who are diagnosed (most of them needing hospitalisation), the daily number of new diagnoses, the number of infectious people.
-Shaded area indicates :ref:`uncertainty <3.
-How should I interpret the uncertainty predicted by this model?>`, specifically 95% High Posterior Density (HPD) region.
-Dotted vertical line denotes the day up to which the observed data was used for fitting the model (11th April); after we've done the fit, data until the 13th became available, so we plot those as well, in order to check how our predictions match reality.

 .. content-tabs::